ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Have you participated in any of the following activities in relation to luxury brands and services on social media in the past 3 months?”

 Many brands are allotting parts of their marketing budgets to social media influencers.
-With one-quarter of wealthy individuals saying that they had followed influencers within the past three months, this can be a lucrative option if well-chosen partners are utilised.
-Over-40s, men, Europeans, and Asians are the least likely groups to do so at under one in five.
-Finally, one-third reported that they made none of these social media interactions within the past three months.
+With 23% of wealthy individuals saying that they had followed influencers within the past three months, this can be a lucrative option if well-chosen partners are utilised.
+Over-40s, men, Europeans and Asians are the least likely groups to do so at under one in five.
+Finally, (34%) reported that they made none of these social media interactions within the past three months.

 Back to Top